Drug Addiction Among Teenagers: Facts, Figures & Statistics for the UK Teenage Drug Problem

 Risk Factors for Teenage Drug Addiction

-Several factors contribute to the risk of teenagers developing drug addiction problems.
+Drug addiction teenagers are particularly vulnerable due to several factors that contribute to the risk of developing drug addiction problems.
 These factors can be broadly categorized into individual, family, and social factors.

 Individual Factors